 - Microsoft Outlook – instruction on email clients, contact management, calendaring and task management functionality.

-- QuickBooks – an in-depth understanding of an accounting software tool to manage customers, vendors, clients, inventory and finances.
+- QuickBooks Course – an in-depth understanding of an accounting software tool to manage customers, vendors, clients, inventory and finances.
 Computer operations students will learn how to track business sales, income, and expenses through QuickBooks.